tanema/talkies/README.md

 can be "infinite" options, however the options will probably overflow depending on your UI configuration.

-To change the appearance of eah message please pass in the theming values described below
+To change the appearance of each message please pass in the theming values described below

 #### Pauses